chico-unified-school-district/Set-AddressBookVisibility/README.md

 # Set-AddressBookVisibility

-Unhide users from the Office 365 Global Address Book via the 'msExchHideFromAddressLists' attribute.
+In a hybrid Exchange environment this process is intended to ensure that Active Directory accounts are properly displayed in the Office 365 Global Address Book.

 Changes can take up to 24 hours to sync.